Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 Helps Prevent Flathead

-Babies can develop a flattening of their skulls, often known as flathead or flathead syndrome.
+Babies can develop a flattening of their skulls, often known as flat head or flathead syndrome.
 This is a change in the shape of a baby’s head from spending more time in one position (such as on his back).

 The risk is greatest during the first 3 to 4 months of life until the baby develops head control.